Skip to Content

 But what if you transferred that balance to a credit card with a lower interest rate?
 Even if you continued making the minimum payment, you'd be better off.

-With a 10.4% interest rate and everything else staying the same, you'd pay off your balance in 15 years and 11 months, and only pay $3,402 in interest — significantly less.
+With a 10.4% interest rate and everything else staying the same, you'd pay off your balance in 15 years and 11 months, and only pay $3,402 in interest.
 This calculation even includes a balance transfer fee of 3% of the balance or in this case, $150.
-Make sure to check your balance transfer fee as it could be higher or lower than the hypothetical 3% used in this illustration.
+Make sure to check your balance transfer fee as it could be higher or lower than the hypothetical 3% used in this scenario.

 To maximize the value of a balance transfer, consider a one-two punch approach.
 In other words, transfer your balance to a lower-rate credit card and at the same time, increase your monthly payment as much as you can.
 Every little bit adds up.

-Following that same example in Scenario 2, if you were to increase your monthly payment from the minimum payment to $100, you could pay off your balance in 5 years and 9 months — paying only $1,701 in total interest.
+Following that same example in Scenario 2, if you were to increase your monthly payment from the minimum to $100, you could instead pay off your balance in 5 years and 9 months, paying only $1,707 in total interest.
 This shows the value of a lower interest rate and increasing your debt repayment amount.

 Interest rates and balance transfer fees are for illustrative purposes only.
 They don't necessarily represent existing or available rates and fees.
 These scenarios do not consider any additional charges put on the credit card following the balance transfer.